OSE3Sandbox/openshiftv3-workshop/3_Using_Web_Console.md

 If you click onto the **Metrics** tab under Pod and get an error viewing metrics on the browser, please do the following:

-1. Open https://hawkular.apps.osecloud.com/hawkular/metrics from a new tab on the same broswer
+1. Open https://hawkular-metrics-openshift-infra.apps.ose3sandbox.com/hawkular/metrics from a new tab on the same browser
 2. Click "Advanced" link
-3. Click "Proceed to hawkular.apps.osecloud.com (unsafe)"
+3. Click "Proceed to hawkular-metrics-openshift-infra.apps.ose3sandbox.com/hawkular/metrics (unsafe)"
 4. Refresh the browser where you login at OpenShift console.

 Click **Builds** on left menu and select **Builds**.
 Select the build name **time** and then click on **Configuration** tab.
 Note there are webhook URLs.
 We will use them in a later lab exercise.
 You can start a build from the Web Console by pressing the **Start Build** button in the right top corner.
 It also gives you a command to start the build from CLI.